Skip to content

 Moving Workpieces Between Layers

-Drag and drop: - Select workpiece(s) in the canvas or Document panel - Drag to target layer in Layers panel
+• Select workpiece(s) in the canvas or Document panel

-Cut and paste: - Cut workpiece from current layer (Ctrl+X) - Select target layer - Paste (Ctrl+V)
+• Cut workpiece from current layer (Ctrl+X)

 Layer Workflows